 Is there a cost for a service?

-Rev. Shaw performs services at no cost when there is a death of a current or former church member.
+Rev. Safford performs services at no cost when there is a death of a current or former church member.
 The cost for non-member services will be the standard cost for building rental, plus an additional charge for ministerial services.

 May a casket or urn be present for the service?